pdikmann/cpp-livecoding-2/docs/livecoding-in-cpp-and-of.md

 [Linkage](https://en.wikipedia.org/wiki/Linkage_%28software%29) is the word describing the way that a compiler (and the linker) hooks up all the symbols defined in the source code (like function and variable names) when writing an executable.
 When compiling multiple files into a single application, the compiler has to take care to keep track of identical names, making sure that they refer to the same things even when they occur in different files.
 To achieve this, the compiler writes them into [symbol tables](https://en.wikipedia.org/wiki/Symbol_table) (like the 'global offset table' mentioned before) for later reference.

 To accomodate the complex features of C++ (like Polymorphism, where multiple derived classes overwrite the same function name with different implementations), the compiler will have to 'mangle' these names - adding additional letters and numbers to make them distinct - in effect producing unpredictable, garbled entries in the symbol tables.
 Fortunately for us, the C language is more straightforward and does not require the compiler to mangle symbol names.
 Since many popular C++-compilers are also capable of compiling C, it is possible to expose certain names, unmangled, to the outside by declaring their linkage as `extern "C"`.
-Examples of this can be found in the `src/DynamicLibs/Libs/Stuff.cpp` file:
+This is exactly what we're doing to allow our main app to communicate with our library code, for example in the `src/DynamicLibs/Libs/Stuff.cpp` file:

 ``` {.cpp .numberLines startFrom="55"}
 extern "C" {